Rabhasa (soundtrack): Marketing

 The Incomplete Track list featuring six songs without any details of singers, lyricists and duration was released into the internet on 13 July 2014.
 It was reported later that N. T. Rama Rao Jr. would perform in the audio launch event held at Shilpakala Vedika.
 On 4 August 2014, the Audio release poster featuring a still of N. T. Rama Rao Jr. and Samantha Ruth Prabhu from a song in the film was released which confirmed that the film's soundtrack is marketed by Aditya Music.
-The event had a live streaming on MAA TV from 7:30 PM and in one of the Aditya Music's official YouTube channels named Aditya MusicNMovies.
-Apart from them, the event had a live telecast in MAA Movies from 7:30 PM.
+The event had a live streaming on MAA TV from 7:30 pm and in one of the Aditya Music's official YouTube channels named Aditya MusicNMovies.
+Apart from them, the event had a live telecast in MAA Movies from 7:30 pm.
 Aditya Music released the full tracks and official jukebox hours before the audio launch which proved the released track list wrong.
 The jukebox featured 5 songs contrary to the released track list and it contained varying genres.

 Reception

 The songs received viral response before the audio launch on 4 August 2014.
 The soundtrack also received positive reviews from critics.
 IndiaGlitz gave a review stating "When it is Thaman, expect a lot of exuberance in the air.
 As if to match the title's theme, he dishes out a rumbustious music.
 If that is a qualification, the rumbustiousness of Rabhasa is not in many colors.
 Thaman induces a deja vu feeling in two songs, while the others live up to his image." it added "The choice of lyricists ranges from the profound Ramajogayya Sastry and Ananth Sriram to the prolific Srimani.
 The singers give a good output, with Suchit Suresan's voice leading the pack.
 With NTR singing a number for this album, Rabhasa is surely going to be a special one for his fans.
 The lyrics give an indication of the kind of story we may be in for."
-123telugu.com gave a review stating "On the whole, Thaman plays it safe with Rabhasa, and gives a mixed bag of songs.
+123Telugu gave a review stating "On the whole, Thaman plays it safe with Rabhasa, and gives a mixed bag of songs.
 Right from romance, fun and massy numbers, this album has it all.
 Rakasi Rakasi, Maar Salam and Hawa Hawa are sure shot hits and our picks.
 Finally, Rabhasa’s music album sounds decent and will definitely grow on you, once you watch them visually."